Fort Wayne, IN Solar Panels

 Indiana Solar Incentives

-Note: the federal 30% residential tax credit has been eliminated.
-State incentives still apply.
-Homeowners who lease through Palmetto’s LightReach program benefit indirectly — Palmetto applies the commercial tax credit and passes savings through lower monthly payments.
+Note that the federal 30% residential solar tax credit was eliminated by the One Big Beautiful Bill.
+Indiana state incentives still apply.
+Homeowners who choose solar leasing through Palmetto’s LightReach program have a simpler incentive picture — Palmetto handles the commercial investment tax credit and passes the savings through via lower monthly payments.

 | Incentive | Type | Description | Source |